mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 I hope this post will help you to get started with realtime Web using Python language.

 Anyway, if you have any comments, questions or updates - feel free to contact me.

+P.S.
+Diagrams were done with help of [draw.io](http://draw.io/) - I think I should mention this excellent and free service.